-Example Explanation During the movie I got very bored [gelangweilt] verb: to bore → past participle as adjective: bored When I read the book myself, I was also fascinated verb: to fascinate → past participle as adjective: fascinated
+During the film I got very bored [gelangweilt]. verb: to bore → past participle as adjective: bored When I read the book myself, I was also fascinated verb: to fascinate → past participle as adjective: fascinated

 The past participle as an adjective has an passive meaning (I was bored by the movie, I was fascinated by the book).

-The object of the participle (here: "I" in both sentences) is the result [Ergebnis] or the receiver [Empfänger] of a feeling: I get the feeling of boredom [Langeweile] from the movie.
+The object of the participle (here: "I") is the result [Ergebnis] or the receiver [Empfänger] of a feeling: I get the feeling of boredom [Langeweile] from the movie.